emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 If you've been using Linux for a while, there's a good chance that you've built some program and/or library from C source code.
 Over the decades, the process of doing so has become remarkably similar across projects.
 Tools like [Autoconf](https://www.gnu.org/software/autoconf/), [Automake](https://www.gnu.org/software/automake/), and [Libtool](https://www.gnu.org/software/libtool/) have helped make this possible.

-If you've ever opened up a Makefile that ships with the C source for a program you've built, you probably noticed that you can change the build process by specifying environment variables. `LDFLAGS`{:.language-shell .highlight} and `CFLAGS`{:.language-shell .highlight} are two such environment variables.
-Given the exact same source, the values passed to these flags can result in significantly different binaries.
+If you've ever opened up a Makefile that ships with the C source for a program you've built, you probably noticed that you can change the build process by specifying environment variables.

+`LDFLAGS`{:.language-shell .highlight} and `CFLAGS`{:.language-shell .highlight} allow you to control compiler and linker flags.
+Given the exact same source, the values passed to these environment variables can result in significantly different binaries.

+`DESTDIR`{:.language-shell .highlight} and `PREFIX`{:.language-shell .highlight} are two environment variables that let you determine where a given piece of software is installed.

+In other words, you can control where your project looks for its build time dependencies and where it installs to.
+This is one way that the Nix Package Manager can control where software is installed and where it finds its dependencies.

 ## My Experiment